reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 ## What's Next?

-Now that you know what the basic pieces of a Redux app are, step ahead to [Part 2: Concepts and Data Flow](./part-2-concepts-data-flow.md), where we'll look at how data flows through a Redux app in more detail.
+Now that you know what the basic pieces of a Redux app are, step ahead to [Part 2: Redux Concepts and Data Flow](./part-2-concepts-data-flow.md), where we'll look at how data flows through a Redux app in more detail.